Particular/ServicePulse/docs/frontend/audit-capability-card.md

 - yellow when no successful messages exist yet
 - yellow when the current ServiceControl version does not support `All Messages`

-Instance-level audit visibility now lives on the `Platform health` page.
+Instance-level audit visibility lives on the `Platform health` page.

 ## Troubleshooting